 Our customers are located throughout the world.
-Total revenues from shipments to our customers' sites outside of North America accounted for 44.4%, 38.5%, 37.7% and 35.0% of our total revenues for the six months ended December 25, 2009, fiscal 2009, fiscal 2008 and fiscal 2007, respectively.
+Total revenues from shipments to our customers' sites outside of North America accounted for 47.6%, 38.5%, 37.7% and 35.0% of our total revenues for the nine months ended March 26, 2010, fiscal 2009, fiscal 2008 and fiscal 2007, respectively.
 We expect that total revenues from shipments outside of North America will continue to account for a significant portion of our total revenues.
 Our customers also depend on international sales, which further exposes us to the risks associated with international operations.
 In addition, our international operations and sales subject us to a variety of domestic and foreign trade regulatory requirements.

-Changes in the political, social, business or economic conditions in Thailand could harm our business, financial condition and operating results.
+Political unrest and demonstrations, as well as changes in the political, social, business or economic conditions in Thailand, could harm our business, financial condition and operating results.

 The majority of our assets and manufacturing operations are located in Thailand.
 Therefore, political, social, business and economic conditions in Thailand have a significant effect on our business.
-As of January 30, 2009, Thailand had been assessed as medium-high political risk by AON Political Risk, a risk management, insurance and consulting firm.
+As of January 28, 2010, Thailand had been assessed as a medium-high political risk by AON Political Risk, a risk management, insurance and consulting firm.
 Any changes to tax regimes, laws, exchange controls or political action in Thailand may harm our business, financial condition and operating results.

 In September 2006, Thailand experienced a military coup that overturned the existing government, and in 2008, political unrest and demonstrations in Bangkok sparked a series of violent incidents that resulted in several deaths and numerous injuries.
 Most of the casualties occurred around the Government House compound and the two Bangkok airports, Suvarnabhumi International Airport and Don Muang Airport, which were temporarily closed after being occupied by anti-government protestors at the end of November 2008.
+In April 2009, anti-government demonstrations in Bangkok caused severe traffic congestion and numerous injuries, and in March 2010, protestors again held demonstrations calling for new elections.
+These demonstrations in Bangkok and other parts of Thailand, which escalated in violence through May 2010, resulted in the country's worst political violence in nearly two decades with numerous deaths and injuries, as well as destruction of property.
+Certain hotels and businesses in Bangkok were closed for weeks as the protestors occupied Bangkok's commercial center, and governments around the world issued travel advisories urging their citizens to avoid non-essential travel to Bangkok.

-In addition, any succession crisis in the Kingdom of Thailand could cause new or increased instability and unrest.
-In the event that a violent coup or civil or political unrest were to occur, such activity could prevent shipments from entering or leaving the country and disrupt our ability to manufacture products in Thailand, and we could be forced to transfer our manufacturing activities to more stable, and potentially more costly, regions.
+Any succession crisis in the Kingdom of Thailand could cause new or increased instability and unrest.
+In the event that a violent coup were to occur or the current political unrest were to worsen, such activity could prevent shipments from entering or leaving the country and disrupt our ability to manufacture products in Thailand, and we could be forced to transfer our manufacturing activities to more stable, and potentially more costly, regions.
 Further, a new Thai government might repeal certain promotional certificates that we have received or tax holidays for certain export and value added taxes that we enjoy, either preventing us from engaging in our current or anticipated activities or subjecting us to higher tax rates.
 A new regime could nationalize our business or otherwise seize our assets.
-Future political instability such as the coup that occurred in September 2006 or the demonstrations that occurred during 2008 and 2009 could harm our business, financial condition and operating results.
+Future political instability such as the coup that occurred in September 2006 or the demonstrations that occurred during 2008, 2009 and 2010 could harm our business, financial condition and operating results.

-We expect to increase our manufacturing operations in the PRC, which will continue to expose us to risks inherent in doing business in the PRC, any of which risks could harm our business financial condition and operating results.
+We expect to increase our manufacturing operations in the PRC, which will continue to expose us to risks inherent in doing business in the PRC, any of which risks could harm our business, financial condition and operating results.